calculix/gmsh2ccx/README.md

 - ccx.inp is output file name (for Caclulix)

-- 'mtype' is CacluliX element type - now could be 'S3' (for 2D triangular mesh) or 'S4' (for 2D quadrilateral mesh)
+- mtype is CacluliX element type - now could be 'S3' (for 2D triangular mesh) or 'S4' (for 2D quadrilateral mesh)